bjornekelund/rbnskew/README.md

 For a quicker rapid analysis, the analysis can be done for only a selected call, using the -t option.

-This option is for instance used  by the script `checkreferences` which walks through the current list of reference skimmers and checks each of them against the other reference skimmers to verify that they can still be trusted.
+This option is for instance used  by the script `checkreferences` which uses yesterday's RBN data analyze each reference skimmer against the other reference skimmers to verify that they can still all be trusted.

 The script `getrbndata` downloads all RBN data for a selected month into the `rbnfiles` subfolder.